 Music

-Stetson's School of Music is accredited by the National Association of Schools of Music and offers a 6-to-1 student-faculty ratio, along with a wide range of award-winning ensembles and a faculty that is fully engaged and internationally active.
+At Stetson, the School of Music, accredited by the National Association of Schools of Music, offers you a 6-to-1 student-faculty ratio.
+You'll find a wide range of award-winning ensembles and a faculty that is fully engaged and internationally active.

 Why Music at Stetson University?